freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 Now that you have downloaded a copy of your fork, you will need to set up an `upstream` remote to the parent repository.

-[As mentioned earlier](#fork-the-repository-on-github), the main repository is referred `upstream` repository.
-Your fork referred to as the `origin` repository.
+[As mentioned earlier](#fork-the-repository-on-github), the main repository is referred to as the `upstream` repository.
+Your fork is referred to as the `origin` repository.

 You need a reference from your local clone to the `upstream` repository in addition to the `origin` repository.
 This is so that you can sync changes from the main repository without the requirement of forking and cloning repeatedly.